Fiyingithub/Github-clone/README.md

 ## Deployment

-This application can be deployed to platforms like Netlify or Vercel:
+This application is deployed to Vercel:

-### Netlify Deployment
-1. Push your code to GitHub
-2. Connect your GitHub repository to Netlify
-3. Set the environment variables in Netlify's dashboard
-4. Deploy your site

 ### Vercel Deployment

 1. Push your code to GitHub
 2. Connect your GitHub repository to Vercel
 3. Set the environment variables in Vercel's project settings